The Paget's Association Centres of Excellence Award

 The Trustees of Paget’s Association are inviting Expressions of Interest to create additional Paget’s Association Centres of Excellence

-The Paget’s Association introduced an award to recognise hospital and university departments which demonstrate excellence in both the treatment of Paget’s Disease of Bone and research into the condition.
+The Paget’s Association introduced an award to recognise hospital (NHS) and university departments which demonstrate excellence in both the treatment of Paget’s Disease of Bone and research into the condition.
 Currently, twelve UK centres have been recognised as Centres of Excellence by the Paget’s Association.
 Details of these can be found here.

 The Trustees of the Paget’s Association are now inviting expressions of interest from hospital and university departments to create further Centres of Excellence in Paget’s disease, particularly in areas of the UK not currently covered.

 The Trustees wish to use this initiative to raise the profile and awareness of Paget’s disease and to ensure optimal management of patients and provision of services to patients and their carers.
 They also wish to continue to meet the mission of the charity by encouraging education and research in Paget’s disease.